Vehicle registration plates of Alberta: 1983 to present

 As the ABC-123 format neared exhaustion in the late 2000s, the Alberta government launched an initiative to design a new base, with an expected launch date of 2009.
 This project was eventually put on hold in favour of introducing an ABC-1234 format on the 1984 base.
 The new format started in June 2010 at BBB-0000, with the letters A, E, I, O, Q and U skipped.

 In July 2019, the new Alberta logo was added to the base, with Wild Rose Country being kept.
 The issuance of the license plates with the new logo started with two out-of-order series: the last series with the old logo, CDT, was followed by CFT and then CFS.
 After that, regular sequence resumed: CDV through CFR, then (since CFS and CFT have already been issued) CFV and so forth.

 As of 2021, month and year expiry stickers were no longer required, but can still be obtained and issued under certain circumstances.

 Beginning in October 2021, Alberta began issuing passenger (class 3) license plates with HD 6700 reflective sheeting from 3M.
 The reflective series began at CKT-1800.
 This sheeting had been used on several small batches of Antique Auto, Motorcycle, and Veteran plates before being introduced to general issue plates.
-This is the first time reflective passenger plates had been issued since 1994.
+This is the first time reflective passenger plates had been issued since 1993.
 The changes also occurred to trailer plates at 6JP0-00, Class 2 commercial plates at 44-P000, and Class 1 commercial plates at the beginning of a new format, 0-AA000; this format would take effect after the exhaustion of the A-00000 to A-99999 series.
 Dealer plates had the new sheeting introduced at M83000.

+In October 2025 the provincial government announced an online vote for the choice of a new license plate design would be held.
+All 8 choices have replaced "Wild Rose Country" with "Strong and Free", taken from Fortis et Libre (Latin) on the Alberta Coat of Arms, which in turn is from the Canadian national anthem.